erhard/ruvi/readme.txt

+:DirDiff

+If You want to use DirDiff do the following i: go to the plugin Dir of .vim Edit Dirdiff.vim around line 97 you find this

+"   String used for the English equivalent "Files "
+    let g:DirDiffTextFiles = "Dateien "
+"   String used for the English equivalent " and "
+       let g:DirDiffTextAnd = " und "
+"   String used for the English equivalent " differ")
+       let g:DirDiffTextDiffer = " sind verschieden"
+"   String used for the English equivalent "Only in ")
+       let g:DirDiffTextOnlyIn = "Nur in "

+Edit this for your language.
+It must correspond to the expressions you see in the Diff window of the directory, beause this is used to seperate the compared filenames for dig into them.

 Screen :

 C-a A  Name a screen

 Revision

 2010/01/28
 Added C-t functionality -list recent files

 2010/01/03
 changed autoresize (its for 2 windows only) against ZoomWin